 Once you start to see results, the real fun begins.
 Expand your changes to include colour – every colour resonates with distinct associations – physical and psychological – affecting mood and function.
 Designing your space is such a personal journey and can have far reaching implications.
 By making conscious and authentic choices, your spirit flows and your energy returns to you in kind.

-This is also the essence and power of clutter clearing, personal clearing, geomancy, energy dowsing and feng shui – philosophies that are over 3,000 years old – deep wisdom available to all of us.
+The essence and power of clutter clearing, personal clearing, geomancy, energy dowsing and feng shui – philosophies that are over 3,000 years old are all. in sync with this – deep wisdom available to all of us.

 The Basics First – Clutter Clearing and Assessing:

-Scan the Scene: piles of dishes, messy closets, stuff that “might” be useful one day without a function or place of it’s own, unsorted laundry, bits and pieces of “implied” value, stacks of old magazines and catalogues, bills, receipts and notes that need attending sooner than later – anything and all that is in the way of daily smooth functioning.
+Scan the Scene: piles of dishes, messy closets, stuff that “might” be useful one day without a function or place of it’s own, unsorted laundry, bits and pieces of “implied” value, stacks of old magazines and catalogues, bills, tax receipts and notes that need attending sooner than later – anything and all that is in the way of tasteful and smooth functioning.

 There’s a personal limit for each of us when focusing works and when it’s overdone.
 Take a 5 minute break every hour – a quick breather – even when you have a long attention span.
 Call it quits for the day after three hours… unless you’re having a rollicking time…